5280Ty/5280Ty/README.md

 #
-Welcome to the digital HQ of **Ty** - an IT professional on the Red Team path, blending offensive security, system hardening, and hacker-style curiosity.
+Welcome to the digital HQ of **Ty** - an IT professional on the Red Team path, blending offensive security & system hardening.

 ---